astralfrontier/astralfrontier-wiki/fiction/christmas-with-claudia.md

 ---
-date: 2015-09-04
 title: Christmas With Claudia
-categories:
-  - Fiction
+description: Christmas With Claudia
+published: true
+date: &a1 2015-09-04T00:00:00.000Z
-tags:
+tags: time travel, Fiction
-  - time travel
+editor: markdown
+dateCreated: *a1
 ---

 I met Claudia in Rome.
 She was an attractive twenty-something girl browsing a book store on Christmas day.
 She recognized a few phrases of English and Italian, and I found my Church Latin being put to the test when I found it was the only thing she spoke that I could make out.